Explore Philippines' Island Paradise

 Davao

-Activities: Explore Mount Apo, visit Philippine Eagle Center, and relax at Samal Island.
+Activities: Explore Mount Apo, visit Philippine Eagle Center, relax at Samal Island.

 Accommodation: Mountain lodges, urban hotels.